keepassxreboot/keepassxc-browser/README.md

 ## How it works
 There are two methods which you can use KeePassXC-Browser to connect to KeePassXC:

-1. KeePassXC-Browser communicated with KeePassXC through keepassxc-proxy.
-The proxy handles listening stdin/stdout and transfers these messages through Unix domain sockets / named pipes to KeePassXC.
+1. KeePassXC-Browser communicates with KeePassXC through keepassxc-proxy.
+The proxy handles listening to STDIN/STDOUT and transfers these messages through Unix domain sockets / named pipes to KeePassXC.
 This means KeePassXC can be used and started normally without inteference from
 Native Messaging API.
 KeePassXC-Browser starts only the proxy application and there's no risk of shutting down KeePassXC or losing any unsaved changes.
 You don't need to install keepassxc-proxy separately.
 It is included in the latest KeePassXC fork.
 Alternatively you can use
 [keepassxc-proxy-rust](https://github.com/varjolintu/keepassxc-proxy-rust) as a proxy if you prefer a non-Qt solution.
 There's also Python and C++ versions available at